MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 -	Select **Save**

 >[!NOTE]
-> By sharing your credential, all the environment variables used in the credential will be shared as well.
-Removing permissions on a credential will not remove permissions on the environment variables.
+> By sharing your credential, all the environment variables used in the credential are shared as well.
+Removing permissions on a credential don't remove permissions on the environment variables.

 ## Delete a credential
 1. Sign in to the Power Automate portal.